projectcitybuild/web/README.md

 `sail npm watch` to start NPM build.
 This also starts BrowserSync on `http://localhost:3000`

 You can enter the container at any time with `sail shell`

-### Linter

-We automatically run [PHP Insights](https://phpinsights.com/) on CI for linting.

-You can run the linter locally with `sail php artisan insights`

-If you want automatic fixing, you can run it with the `--fix` option

 ### Database
 * If the database schema has changed, remember to run `sail artisan migrate` from inside the workspace container to ensure you always have the latest schema.